Artichoke Extract Benefits For Mind And Body

 Artichoke extract is generally considered safe, with very few side effects reported.
 However, certain groups should exercise caution.
 For example, it's not recommended for children or people who are pregnant or breastfeeding simply because there isn't enough research to confirm its safety for them.

-People with serious liver or kidney issues should also steer clear of artichoke extract unless their doctor gives them the green light.
+People with severe liver or kidney issues should also steer clear of artichoke extract unless their doctor gives them the green light.

 Additionally, if you're allergic to plants like daisies, sunflowers, chrysanthemums, or marigolds, you may also be allergic to artichoke or its extract.

-If in doubt about whether artichoke extract is right for you, it's always best to consult your doctor for personalized advice.
+If you doubt whether artichoke extract suits you, consult your doctor for personalized advice.

 Conclusion